 How Do Insecticidal Soaps Work?

 Insecticidal soap works through several mechanisms.
-The soap itself penetrates insects' cuticles, which causes cell collapse and dessication.
+The soap itself penetrates insects' cuticles, which causes cell collapse and desiccation.
 In other words, it dries them out.
 They also operate by suffocating insects such as scale insects.
 In general, soap sprays are effective for soft-bodied insects including mealybugs and aphids.
 To varying degrees, soap sprays are also effective against chiggers, earwigs, fleas, mites, scales, and thrips.
 They are not effective, however, on chewing insects such as caterpillars and beetles.

 How to Use Soap Sprays

 To make your soap spray, start with the weakest solution possible, mixing between 1 teaspoon and 3 or 4 tablespoons of soap per gallon of water and using it immediately.
 When you spray, soak both the tops and bottom of leaves and directly spray any visible insects.
 The spray needs to make direct contact with the pest insect to be effective.
 There is some debate whether or not you should use oil to enhance the effectiveness of your spray.
 Technically, oil is not necessary for the soap to work.
 However, adding oil will enhance the effectiveness of your spray and increase its shelf-life.
 To make an easy at-home spray base, Rodale's recommends mixing 1 tablespoon of soap with 1 cup of cooking oil and emulsifying by shaking vigorously.
 When it comes time to spray, mix 1 to 2.5 teaspoons of this base to every 1 cup of water and spray immediately.

-If you prefer to buy an insecticidal soap, there are a number of effective commercial products on the market labeled insecticidal soap, many including supplemental ingredients.
+If you prefer to buy an insecticidal soap, there are some effective commercial products on the market labeled insecticidal soap, many including supplemental ingredients.
 As with home-made spray, test this on a few leaves before applying to the whole plant.